Modeling Atomistically Assembled Diffractive Optics in Solids: Broadening Analysis

 When the inhomogeneous linewidth greatly exceeds the atomic linewidth, the system enters into a uniformly-distributed case.
-Again taking that $\delta\omega$ as a fraction of an atomic linewidth, Eq. \ref{eq:singleAtomProb} approaches a Gaussian distribution as the integral covers a point-like region of the inhomogeneous distribution.
-Small changes in $\omega_q$ relative to $\Gamma_{inh}$ are then negligible, and the probability of finding an atom of any interacting frequency becomes approximately uniform.
+The polarizability of atoms in this scenario was discussed previously in Eq. \ref{eq:EffPol}, where the Gaussian distribution modeling the inhomogeneous broadening is approximately flat over the integration region.
 This relation is maintained regardless of choice of pump frequency; tuning the pump within the inhomogeneous linewidth can change the effective atom number, but the uniformity of the spectral distribution is generally unchanged.

 This case covers the majority of typically-employed doped optical materials.
 Defects which affect the degree of inhomogeneous broadening also impact the homogeneous linewidth; as a result, systems with low inhomogeneous broadening typically also have a comparatively narrow homogeneous linewidth.
 We note here that the exact width of the inhomogeneous broadening is largely unimportant with regards to the lattice mode, so long as the inhomogeneous width is more than an order of magnitude greater than the homogeneous linewidth.
 However, the larger inhomogeneous linewidths require larger dopant concentration in order to achieve equal average population.
-As a result, in practice one would expect that system with greater broadening would experience reduced spin coherence and other detrimental effects from crystal damage during implantation.
+As a result, in practice one would expect that system with greater broadening would experience reduced spin coherence and other detrimental effects from crystal damage or defects at high densities.

 When the inhomogeneous linewidth is similar to the homogeneous linewidth, the system enters into a distinct behavior regime where the lattice mode has a strong dependence on the pump frequency.
 Here, a monochrommatic incident light can couple to a nonuniform distribution of atoms.
 When the pump frequency matches the central frequency of the inhomogeneous distribution, the system has a symmetric structure with an approximately equal number of positively detuned and negatively detuned atoms excited.
 However, by shifting the pump frequency away from resonance, the distribution becomes weighted toward one of the detunings.